-- 5.6.6.
-Correction of incorrect details, relabelling of specimens or retrospective labelling of unlabelled specimens is not permitted except as specified in clauses 5.6.7 to 5.6.11. - 5.6.7.
-Minor spelling or numerical errors resulting in an incorrectly labelled specimen causing mismatched specimen to the request form may occur, for example, Brown instead of Browne, Kalie instead of Kaylie.In this case the other forms of identification must be accurately reflected. - 5.6.8.
-Where the error is minor and therefore recollection is not warranted, the Specimen Reception Manager may apply discretion to the enforcement of the minimum labelling requirements. - 5.6.9.
-Reasons for exercising discretion should be recorded in the LIS by the Specimen Reception Manager. - 5.6.10.
-Reported diagnostic results of specimens with minor errors must include the following comment:
+- 5.6.5 Correction of incorrect details, relabelling of specimens or retrospective labelling of unlabelled specimens is not permitted except as specified in clauses 5.6.6 to 5.6.10. - 5.6.6 Minor spelling or numerical errors resulting in an incorrectly labelled specimen causing mismatched specimen to the request form may occur, for example, Brown instead of Browne, Kalie instead of Kaylie.
+In this case the other forms of identification must be accurately reflected. - 5.6.7 Where the error is minor and therefore recollection is not warranted, the Specimen Reception Manager may apply discretion to the enforcement of the minimum labelling requirements. - 5.6.8 Reasons for exercising discretion should be recorded in the LIS by the Specimen Reception Manager. - 5.6.9 Reported diagnostic results of specimens with minor errors must include a comment covered in Section 7.
+The most appropriate comment must be chosen. - 5.6.10 In the case of forensic medicine specimens, the specimen reception staff must: - a) Contact the appropriate area of FASS to advise of minor identification error - b) Request an updated form be sent to the Laboratory to rectify the error c) Set aside the sample until correct forms have been received and the corrections noted in both paper and electronic formats in the case of a deceased patient.